Skip to main content

 Problem

-Given an integer array nums and integer k, return the total number of contiguous subarrays whose sum equals k.
+Given an integer array nums and an integer k, return the total number of contiguous, non-empty subarrays whose elements sum to exactly k.
+Values may be negative, so windows can both grow and shrink a running sum — the structure that makes two-pointer approaches unsound here.

 Constraints